apollo79/timers/README.md

 - `delay`: The time in milliseconds after which the function rejects
 - `options` (not required):
   - `signal`: An `AbortSignal` to abort the function even before it rejects
   - `fallbackFn`: Do something other than rejecting with an error on timeout.
     You could for example retry.
   - `failMessage`: A custom error message.
 Default:
-    `'Promise timed out after 50 milliseconds'`.
+    `'Promise timed out after 50 milliseconds'`
   - `failError`: Specify a custom `Error`.
-It's recommended to sub-class of `TimeoutError`
+It's recommended to sub-class of `TimeoutError`.

 It returns a decorated `Promise`, which can be aborted with its `abort()` method.